rajea-bilal/rajea-bilal/README.md

 🌎 I'm based in Birmingham, United Kindgdom.<br>
-💗 I'm an entrepreneur and designer turned software developer with a strong foundation in JavaScript, React, & Node.js.
+💗 I have a background in business and teaching, now changing careers to become a software developer with a strong foundation in JavaScript, React, & Node.js.
 I'm obsessed with creating functional, smooth and visually pleasing applications.

 ## 🔭 Current Endeavors
 Currently playing around with React & Next.js.
 Feel free to stay awhile and browse through my latest projects.

-## ✨ Fun Facts
+## ✨ Hobbies
-I used to design and sell cushion covers and art prints.<br>
-I enjoy reading books, history, design, architecture and spending time in nature.
+I enjoy designing with Adobe Illustrator, exploring photography, travelling and reading widely.

 ## 📫 Contact
 :email: You can contact me at rajea.bilal@gmail.com.